 After living six years abroad, I became an outsider in my own home.
 Documenting my visit in 2010 was an act of visual exploration of my emotions and feelings of forgotten childhood memories.

-In my art as in my wedding photography, I focus on aesthetics and genuineness.
+In my art as in my event photography, I focus on aesthetics and genuineness.

 I work with natural light and vanish in the crowd to be able to capture the atmosphere and feeling of an event.